elf4j/elf4j-provider/README.md

   application thread has to gather all the data required by the logging output configuration before handing off the rest to an asynchronous process.
 The elf4j-engine aims to minimize what the application thread has to do for logging prior to the hand-off.
-On the user's end, it helps to exclude performance-sensitive information from the logging configuration when situation permits.
+On the user's end, it helps to exclude performance-sensitive information from the logging configuration when circumstances permit.
 (The default output pattern does not include caller detail and thread information.)
 * On the asynchronous output side, the elf4j-engine buffers and flushes each log entry atomically per each writer.
   Depending on the target log repository, further manoeuvres may help the output performance.
 For example, if the target